fortran-gaming/snoopy-calendar/README.md

 ## Usage

-It seems from a cursory check that the output may be valid from year 1753 through year 3000 or more.
+The output seems valid from year 1753 through about year 3000.

 The output is printed to the Terminal stdout, so simply redirect stdout to a file or pipe to a convertor like Pandoc to save.
 The one needed parameter is year, and month is optional (defaults to 1).